Ask AI

 • Value: False

 • Result: A new boolean variable is created with the value False.
-The "Variable name" output will be True, confirming the successful creation of the status variable.
-This variable can later be updated to True once the task is completed.
+The 'Variable name' output will be True, confirming the variable's creation.
+This variable can later be updated to True if the user accepts.

 • Inputs: